rolux/gtamaplib-vc/README.md

 This runs `git pull --ff-only` in the external dependency checkouts and then runs `import_data.py`.

 Updating **gtamaplib** may change imported cameras, landmarks, observations, and pre-triangulated points.
 Existing optimizer results may no longer describe exactly the same starting data after an update.
-The same is true for updating **gtamaplib-vc** isself, which may change the behavior of the optimizer.
+The same is true for updating **gtamaplib-vc** itself, which may change the behavior of the optimizer.

 ## Regenerating Data